aphelix/mealvoucher_doc/README.md

 - SlipList is created by the library and users have to deallocate it after usage.
 SlipType parameter is not used yet.
 It is available for future usage.
 - Integration Card Reference No is required in order to be able to follow up the mv transaction over the ECR.
 It must be sent within the SlipStamp structure's cashRegisterRefNo field.

-**Important:** This function is used through the slipstamp parameter obtained by the IsLastTransactionDone query in cases where the transaction is successful but the slips are not received.
-Please see "THE PROCESS WHERE THE TRANSACTION WAS SUCCESSFUL BUT THE SLIPS COULD NOT BE RECEIVED"
+**Note:** This function is used through the slipstamp parameter obtained by the IsLastTransactionDone query in cases where the transaction is successful but the slips are not received.
+In more detail, in some exceptional cases, although the payment transaction is successful, the slip list returned from the function may be empty.
+In this case, it is necessary to query the status of the transaction and make an additional request if it is successful.
+This is a process that the cashier application has to manage.
+Please see "THE PROCESS WHERE THE TRANSACTION WAS SUCCESSFUL BUT THE SLIPS COULD NOT BE RECEIVED" <br/> <br/>

-Return values:
+**Return values:**
 LIBRARY_CANNOT_BE_CREATED
 READ_DEVICE_CFG_ERROR
 MEALVOUCHER_GUI_ERROR